rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 The game is about racing other players around Ludwig's house towards the next Coots (Ludwig's cat) location.
-Every round half of the players get eliminated and eventually winner is decided.
+Every round half of the players get eliminated and eventually a winner is decided.

-[See trailer on YouTube][coots-trailer].
+[See the trailer on YouTube][coots-trailer].

 The game is written using a custom engine: [Geng][geng].